 Liver Health & Milk Thistle in Pakistan: Natural Detox Supplement Guide 2026

-Post-Ramadan is a particularly relevant time to focus on liver health supplements in Pakistan.
-The month of intense fasting followed by Eid celebrations — often involving rich, high-fat, high-sugar foods — creates a metabolic swing that the liver has to process.
-Many Pakistanis report feeling sluggish, bloated, or “heavy” in the weeks after Eid, and their liver is a significant part of that story.
+Post-Ramadan is a relevant time to focus on this.
+A month of fasting is followed by rich, high-fat, high-sugar Eid food.
+That metabolic swing lands on the liver.
+Many Pakistanis feel sluggish, bloated, or "heavy" in the weeks after Eid, and the liver is a big part of that story.

 Why Your Liver Matters More Than You Think